 The AUAdvise program enables pro-active engagement of students and faculty to ensure student success within the program.
 Student advising processes are designed to support students in three areas linked to student success: 1) academics; 2) behavioral and professional; and 3) medical and/or mental health.
 As a university requirement for advising, faculty must designate at least 6 hours/week over 2 - 3 days/week (in person or virtual) as advising hours.
-Faculty schedules and office hours are to be made available through AUAdvise, as well as in paper copy on each course syllabus, on the faculty member's office door and provided to the department secretary.
+Faculty schedules and office hours are to be made available through AUAdvise [How to Set Up Your Availability in AU Advise], as well as in paper copy on each course syllabus, on the faculty member's office door and provided to the department secretary.

 Throughout the program faculty will engage both formally and informally (as needed) with their assigned students to lend support and guidance in their academic and professional development, serving as both advisor and mentor.
-All advising encounters are documented within AUAdvise as described in detail below.
+All advising encounters must be documented within AUAdvise as described in detail below.